-This super easy vegan stew, Atakilt Wat, is an Ethiopian staple that is packed with flavour.
-Cabbage, carrots and potatoes are coated with a fragrant berbere spice mix and cooked with aromatics until tender.
-The stew is best served hot with injera flatbread and a selection of other dishes.
+Atakilt Wat, is an Ethiopian vegan stew that is packed with flavour.
+Cabbage, carrots and potatoes are cooked until tender with a fragrant berbere spice mix.

 - Injera- A sour pancake-like flatbread that is made with teff flour